ogmini/ogmini.github.io/_posts/2025-4-15-LaZagne Artifacts.md

 title: David Cowen Sunday Funday Challenge - Browser Password Extraction Evidence (LaZagne)
 author: 'ogmini'
 tags:
- - sunday-funday
+ - Sunday-Funday
- - challenge
+ - Challenge
  - LaZagne
 ---

 Messing around with Windows Defender just to download and execute LaZagne locally leaves artifacts behind related to exclusions.
 There are of course other more stealthy ways to run LaZagne by using RATs such as [Pupy](https://github.com/n1nj4sec/pupy/) or [Meterpreter/Metasploit](https://www.metasploit.com/).
 This post will list out the Registry Keys and Event Logs related to Windows Defender.

 ### Windows Defender

 For this testing, I downloaded the python script for LaZagne and Windows Defender alerted on and removed the files.
 I added an Exclusion Folder to Windows Defender.
 I did not use the standalone executable as it doesn't appear to have been compiled with all the modules required to grab browser passwords.
 Running the python script results in Windows Defender quarantining the file and I have to add it to the Allowed threats list.

 Exclusions can be found in the Registry at the following location `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows Defender\Exclusions`